 The TAN is used by some online banking services as a one-time password to authorize financial transactions.

-The third largest credit card information service that provides credit information and information management services to approximately 45,000 businesses and approximately 500 million consumers worldwide.
+The third-largest credit card information service.
+Provides credit information and information management services to approximately 45,000 businesses and approximately 500 million consumers worldwide.
 See Credit Reporting Agency (CRA).

-The TILA of 1968 is federal law designed to promote the informed use of consumer credit, by requiring disclosures about terms and costs associated with borrowing.
+The TILA of 1968 is a federal law designed to promote the informed use of consumer credit by requiring disclosures about terms and costs associated with borrowing.